develtechmon/ROS2/UserGuide/ros2_humble_slam_nav2_guide.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

+Move the robot around the area and once you're done please `return` the robot to its `original initial position in map` at which point it start to move.

+Then save the `gazebo` map into your `/config/world/`

 ## Step 9: Save our Generated Map
 Once you're done generating map, now it's time to save our `map`.